Serverless5GC: Private 5G Core Deployment via a Procedure-as-a-Function Architecture: System Architecture

 The SCTP proxy (Fig.~\ref{fig:architecture}) accepts SCTP connections from gNBs, decodes NGAP and NAS~\cite{3gpp-24501} messages, maintains per-UE state machines for signaling flow tracking, and converts HTTP/JSON responses from serverless functions back into security-protected NGAP/NAS messages.

 The proxy routes calls to the OpenFaaS gateway via a \texttt{CoreBackend} interface using Go's \texttt{http.Client} with persistent keep-alive connections.
-This eliminates per-invocation TCP handshake overhead and accounts for the observed latency parity with direct-call architectures.
+This eliminates per-invocation TCP (Transmission Control Protocol) handshake overhead and accounts for the observed latency parity with direct-call architectures.

-\textit{Transport limitations.} Terminating SCTP at the proxy sacrifices two SCTP properties: (1)~\textit{multi-homing} path redundancy, which must be compensated by redundant proxy replicas behind an SCTP-aware load balancer; and (2)~\textit{head-of-line (HoL) free streaming}, mitigated by Go's pooled TCP connections (\texttt{MaxIdleConnsPerHost=100}) and the sub-millisecond intra-cluster RTT.
+\textit{Transport limitations.} Terminating SCTP at the proxy sacrifices two SCTP properties: (1)~\textit{multi-homing} path redundancy, which must be compensated by redundant proxy replicas behind an SCTP-aware load balancer; and (2)~\textit{head-of-line (HoL) free streaming}, mitigated by Go's keep-alive TCP connection pooling and the sub-millisecond intra-cluster RTT.
 The \texttt{CoreBackend} interface accommodates future transport upgrades (e.g., HTTP/3).